How it works

 What landed.
 What to revisit.

-The instructor sees a full comprehension map within minutes of class ending — topic-by-topic scores, cognitive level breakdowns, and trends across sessions.
-Topics that consistently drop signal a structural teaching gap, not a one-off bad session.
+Within minutes of class ending, you see topic-by-topic scores and trends across sessions.
+Topics that consistently drop signal a real gap — not a one-off bad day.

 Live dashboard as students respond